uzh-bf/klicker-uzh/backend/README.md

-# klicker-api &middot;
+# backend &middot;

-`klicker-api` is the GraphQL API backend of the [KlickerUZH](https://www.klicker.uzh.ch/) instant-class-response system.
+This folder contains the GraphQL API backend of the [KlickerUZH](https://www.klicker.uzh.ch/) instant-class-response system.

 ### Requirements

 To develop on the KlickerUZH, NodeJS 10.x LTS and Docker 18.0x or later are required.
-Additionally, the `klicker-react` service needs to be running and correctly configured on your machine.
+Additionally, the `frontend` service needs to be running and correctly configured on your machine.
 The dependencies can be installed by simply running `npm install` with NPM 6+.
 Please refer to [Development Setup](https://uzh-bf.github.io/klicker-uzh/docs/contributing/contributing_setup) for more detailed information on the development setup.

 ### Repository Structure

-The `klicker-api` repository is composed of the following key parts:
+The `backend` repository is composed of the following key parts:

 - **src/** - main project sources